-Safety Activity Checkpoints (SAC) is a resource that provides safety standards and guidelines for Girl Scouts of the United States of America (GSUSA) approved activities.
+Safety Activity Checkpoints (SACP) is a resource that provides the standard safety guidelines for Girl Scouts of the United States of America (GSUSA) approved activities.

-GSUSA, local councils, and other units holding a credential - including USA Girl Scouts Overseas (USAGSO) - shall be responsible for seeing that all activities are planned and carried out in a manner that considers the health, safety, and general well-being of all participants in accordance with these guidelines.
+GSUSA, local councils, and other units holding a credential - including USA Girl Scouts Overseas (USAGSO) - shall be responsible for seeing that all activities are planned and carried out in a manner that considers the health, safety, and general well-being of all participants in accordance with these standard guidelines.